Basic Information on OFAC and Sanctions

 Washington, DC 20220

-If you have questions about the authenticity of an OFAC document that is not publically posted on the OFAC website, you can contact OFAC and reference the specific case ID or FAC number that is included on the document.
+If you have questions about the authenticity of an OFAC-issued document that is not publicly posted on OFAC’s website, you may contact OFAC and reference the specific case ID or FAC number that is included on the document.

 In order to further aid the global fight against COVID-19, OFAC has extended time-limited general licenses, Iran GL N-2, Syria GL 21B, and Venezuela GL 39B (together, the COVID-19-related GLs), to continue to provide broad authorizations for certain COVID-19-related transactions and activities.
 The general licenses expand upon longstanding humanitarian exemptions, exceptions, and authorizations in OFAC sanctions programs, which remain in effect (see OFAC’s June 14, 2023 Fact Sheet on the Provision of Humanitarian Assistance and Trade to Combat COVID-19 (originally issued April 16, 2020 and has since been updated every year)) to cover additional COVID 19-related transactions and activities.
 For example, Iran GL N-2 continues to allow for expanded authorizations under the Iran sanctions program to cover certain items that previously would have required a specific license for exportation or reexportation to Iran, such as certain COVID-19 testing or vaccine manufacturing equipment.
 Both U.S. persons and non-U.S. persons whose activities are within U.S. jurisdiction — including exporters, nongovernmental organizations, international organizations, and financial institutions — may rely upon the authorizations in these COVID-19-related GLs provided they meet the applicable conditions.
 All three GLs expire on June 14, 2024.